 The Light of Hermes

 If there is one thing that runs through all the sublime Laws of Hermes like a golden thread and is the essence of his elevated Teachings, it is Light.
 It has been said that Light is, perhaps, the most wonderful of all visible things.
 What does this mean?
 Has any of us ever seen the Light, even if we think that our Earthly light is the Light?
 No!
 A thousand times no. No one can see the light, we can only see the things that are made visible by means of it.
 Yet, our Earthly light is the deepest darkness when compared with the Light which illumines the high realm described in Vision Six of The Golden Star.
-And what is that Light when compared with the still more dazzling and brilliant Light of the Divine Realm so graphically depicted in Vision Ten of the same book?
+But even that great Light is as nothing when compared with the still more dazzling and brilliant Light of the Divine Realm so graphically depicted in Vision Ten of the same book?
 Therein we may read: